joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 Drawing what we've figured out so far, we have:

+[ drawing of the three kinds of region ]

 We know that $P(\text{interior}\rvert r)_\text{square} = 1,$ but we need to find $P(\text{interior}\rvert r)_\text{curve}$ and $P(\text{interior}\rvert r)_\text{rectangle}.$